Brief · NFR-2026-05 · May 2026 Edition

 The question this brief answers

-Which workloads need which level of sovereignty protection, and what does the path to get there actually cost?
+Which workloads in your organization actually require which level of sovereignty, which provider archetype fits which workload, and what does the path to get there actually cost?

 Who this brief is for

-This brief is written for organizations that still hold an open directional SAP decision and need a board-defensible way to choose path under deadline, contract, and capacity constraints.
-It is not designed as a migration methodology guide, nor as a substitute for large-enterprise systems integrator advisory.
+This brief is written for organizations that need a workload-by-workload sovereignty decision before committing to provider architectures.
+It is not designed as a detailed implementation guide, nor as a substitute for sector-specific legal or procurement advisory.

 Primary fit